mountain-bay/cs107-FinalProject/docs/milestone1.md

 How will you deal with elementary functions like sin, sqrt, log, and exp (and all the others)?

     These elementary functions will be contained within their own module, AD_BasicMath.

+## Feedback
+The TFs noted that the Organization section needed several amendments, one of them being the overall format.
+Therefore, we changed the format from question and answer to essay format.
+Next, TFs noted several key details were missing, such as whether we would include our own tests, and where tests, documentation, and examples would be saved.
+Thus, directory structure was updated to illustrate where these items would be stored, and also to reflect the entire PyScaffold folder setup.
+Lastly, TFs noted that a more thorough explanation of how the package would be distributed was needed.
+Thus, we outlined the steps we believe we would take in order to accomplish this task.